Alice Standish Buell

 1892 – 1964

 According to information from the National Museum for Women in the Arts, Alice Standish Buell was an active printmaker from the 1920’s into the late 1950’s.
+Updated information provided by Deborah T. Haynes.
+For complete information about Alice Standish Buell see: https://www.askart.com/artist/Alice_Standish_Buell/100769/Alice_Standish_Buell.aspx

 Her etchings are in the collection of the Library of Congress, the Art Students’ League, and the National Museum for Women in the Arts.

-signed in the margin
+Etching, signed in the margin, SOLD

-image size 7 ½” x 10 ½”
+Image size 7 ½” x 10 ½”

-sheet size 10 3/8” x 14”
+Sheet size 10 3/8” x 14”